AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Common_Commands.md

 - **vd:** View duplicate.
 Duplicates the view of a spectrum into another window.
 - **vR:** Show assignments on the edge of the spectrum.
 - **vS:** Show 1D slice on the edge of the spectrum.
+- **ss:** Select all peak with lower intensity than the currently selected peak; good to discard noise.

 ## Pointer Modes